inkedqt/inkedqt/README.md

-# 👋 Hey, I'm inksec.io
+# 👋 Hey, I'm InkedQT

 🎯 I'm a cybersecurity student documenting my journey through **CTF challenges**, primarily on [Hack The Box](https://www.hackthebox.com/) and other platforms.